-The Icahn School of Medicine at Mount Sinai (ISMMS) celebrated its 49th Commencement and granted a total 399 degrees during two ceremonies.
+The Icahn School of Medicine at Mount Sinai (ISMMS) celebrated its 50th Commencement ceremony on Thursday, May 9, at Lincoln Center’s David Geffen Hall and granted a total 157 degrees.

-The class of 2018 joins a network of accomplished alumni, known the world over for their integrity, discovery, altruism, and excellence in clinical care and research.
+The Icahn School of Medicine granted a total of 157 degrees, which consisted of 101 MDs, 34 PhDs, and 22 Dual Degrees (11 MD/PhDs, 3 MD/MPHs, and 8 MD/MSCRs).
+The class of 2019 joins a network of accomplished alumni, known the world over for their integrity, discovery, altruism, and clinical research excellence.

 Achievement Awards Ceremony

 On Wednesday, May 8, the Icahn School of Medicine held the 2019 Achievement Award Ceremony for outstanding Medical, PhD, and Dual Degree students.
 Students, parents, faculty, and guests attended the annual event, and the Dean’s Reception, which followed.
 Learn more.